 Obvious?
 Of course.
-But do you do it? gotcha.
+But do you do it?
+Gotcha.
 If I have an idea that I just can’t stop thinking about and one that I really want to pursue… I have my outline and I know it’s a ‘must’ to create… then it’s time to make a plan to make it happen.

 Now, this is where the overwhelm really starts to come flooding in because now you actually need to execute.
 The fun creation part is generally behind you and now you actually have to carve out time, while managing your other projects, and make sure that you don’t NOT do this product idea like so many others that have since collected dust.

-The truth is that YOU have a gift; YOU have a message.
+The truth is that YOU have a gift.
+YOU have a message.
 It is a complete waste of your talents if you don’t do something with it.

 So you make a plan by taking your outline and breaking it up into 5 parts, or whatever.
 You make a commitment to yourself to do one part each week for the next five weeks.
 Caution: Look at your list and decide what you think you could pull off, then trim that list down by 30% and that is actually what you’ll be able to pull off.

-A primary reason people can’t follow-through with their ideas is that they put way too much pressure on themselves upfront, they can’t deliver because they don’t plan for the unexpected, then they put it off once (“I’ll get to that next week”) and then you don’t come back to it, then you feel like a loser so you need time to recover, then before you know it, another 2-3 months rolls by until you feel the pressure that you need to create a product and motivate yourself to get serious about this next new idea.
+A primary reason people can’t follow through with their ideas is that they put way too much pressure on themselves upfront, they can’t deliver because they don’t plan for the unexpected, then they put it off once (“I’ll get to that next week”) and then you don’t come back to it, then you feel like a loser so you need time to recover, then before you know it, another 2-3 months roll by until you feel the pressure that you need to create a product and motivate yourself to get serious about this next new idea.
 (Ew, too much accountability there?)
 I’ve been here, that’s how I know this is true.

 Make It Happen.

 Next, I dive right in.
-I don’t waste time (because I know that if I delay on anything for too long, the idea will be lost and the product won’t be completed).
+I don’t waste time (because I know that if I delay anything for too long, the idea will be lost and the product won’t be completed).
 I make damn sure I get that first week of to-do’s done, no matter what.
 That gives me momentum and confidence to go into week two of my plan.
 No matter what, I get it done… no matter what!

 All we need is a little momentum and confidence.
 A big part of the overwhelm again is putting too much pressure on ourselves to “make it perfect” or “add more to the plate.”
 Once you have made the outline, made the plan, you just DO.
 Sure, you can add little creative twists here and there… but you do not deviate from the plan!

-Entrepreneurs are creative minds – we can easily think for 350 cool ways to execute on something.
+Entrepreneurs are creative minds – we can easily think of 350 cool ways to execute something.
 Trust yourself and your original plan.
 You can always build more products as a spin-off of this one and try out one of your fancy ideas then.
 For now, stick to the plan and execute it.
-Every week you put this off is another week the world does not get your value, and another week you are not building your business, and another week you’re not making the income you need to sustain the message.
+Every week you put this off is another week the world does not get your value, another week you are not building your business, and another week you’re not making the income you need to sustain the message.
 This is bigger than you – make it happen.

 The best path to success as an entrepreneur is to keep creating.
-I don’t mean create a dozen half-finished products.
+I don’t mean creating a dozen half-finished products.
 Create one product 100%, launch it, then immediately dive in and start creating your next product.
 Period – there is no other plan.